 Fabren

-AI accounts payable approval workflow: matching invoices, routing exceptions, and keeping review control
+AI accounts payable approval workflow: routing clean invoices without losing finance control

-A practical AI accounts payable approval workflow for matching invoice details, routing exceptions, preserving audit evidence, and keeping payment authority human-led.
+A practical AI accounts payable approval workflow for matching invoices, routing approvers, flagging exceptions, and keeping posting authority with finance owners.

 Audience